-- The Pennsylvania Department of Health (PADOH) is alerting health care providers to an anticipated seasonal increase in Legionella infections combined with a potential increase in cases resulting from building reopenings as described in PA-HAN 507. - Health care providers should maintain a high index of suspicion in adult patients with pneumonia. - The preferred diagnostic tests for Legionnaires' disease are culture of lower respiratory secretions (e.g., sputum, bronchoalveolar lavage) on selective media AND the Legionella urinary antigen test.
+- The Pennsylvania Department of Health (PADOH) is alerting health care providers to an anticipated seasonal increase in Legionella infections combined with a potential increase in cases resulting from changing building occupancies as described in 2020 PA-HAN 507, 2021 PA-HAN 579, and on CDC's website. - Health care providers should maintain a high index of suspicion in adult patients with pneumonia. - The preferred diagnostic tests for Legionnaires' disease are culture of lower respiratory secretions (e.g., sputum, bronchoalveolar lavage) on selective media AND the Legionella urinary antigen test.
 Submit Legionella isolates to the PADOH Bureau of Laboratories for serotyping. - Report all legionellosis cases to the health department via PA-NEDSS or by calling PADOH (877-PA-HEALTH) or the local health department.